 Lightweight Linux for Old PCs

 A practical comparison of distros that actually run well on machines with 2-4 GB of RAM and older CPUs.
 Covers Xubuntu, Linux Mint XFCE, antiX, Puppy Linux, and when ChromeOS Flex makes more sense than any of them.
+For additional Linux Ubuntu guides and release notes, this Linux Ubuntu Blog is a helpful resource.

 Read the guideFix Slow Startup on Older Windows Laptops